OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 ### Provision the Office Add-in

-1. Open a terminal/command prompt, and change directories to the location where you want the project provisioned.
+1. Open a terminal/command prompt, and change directories to the location where you want to create the project.
 1. Run the **Office Yeoman generator** using the command `yo office`.

     ```shell